Derivative Analysis & Quotient Rule

 Critical Points and Reading the Derivative Graph

-The derivative \(f'(x)\) tells you the slope of \(f(x)\) at every point.
-If \(f'(x) > 0\), the original function is going uphill.
-If \(f'(x) < 0\), it’s going downhill.
+The derivative \(f'(x)\) gives the slope of \(f(x)\) at every point.
+If \(f'(x) > 0\), the original function is increasing.
+If \(f'(x) < 0\), it is decreasing.
 If \(f'(x) = 0\), the function is momentarily flat — a critical point.

-The derivative graph \(f'(x)\) is like a dashboard for the original function \(f(x)\):
+The derivative graph \(f'(x)\) serves as a complete summary of the behavior of the original function \(f(x)\):

 | What \(f'(x)\) does | What \(f(x)\) does |